-- 1. Playoffs will be held at the end of the regular season with the final team standings determining the playoff structure.
-The top four teams finishing in the regular season will play in The Walker Cup Bracket.
-The bottom four teams will play in The Conium Trophy Bracket. - 2.
-If teams are tied in the final regular season standings, the higher seed will be determined by the highest amount of: - Single sets won (if tied, see below) - Double sets won (if tied, see below) - Team set won (if tied, see below) - Total Individual All-Star points - 3.
-A player must play a minimum of 45 games to be eligible to play in the playoffs (this includes Life-members).
-Exceptions may be made for reasonable circumstances at the discretion of the Executive Board. - 4.
-The first playoff round (the Semi-Finals) will consist of a two-week home-and-home series with the first team to win 15 sets advancing to the finals.
-The team with the highest ranking during the regular season will host the match at their venue during the first week of the playoff round, with the other team's venue hosting the second half of the playoff round in the second week. - 5.
-The only exception to the above rule is if more than two teams who play out of the same venue win home advantage for the first week of a playoff round.
-If this occurs, the two teams from the venue who were seeded higher at the end of the regular season will play at home with the other team(s) having to play away. - 6.
-If both teams are tied at 14 sets apiece after both weeks are played, four players will be selected from each team to play a Team 1001 leg (not a set; straight-in and double-out format) to establish a winner. - 7.
-Unlike the regular season, playoff sets must be played in sequence as listed on the scoresheets with the first team to reach their needed sets winning the match (no other sets need to be played after winning their playoff round) - 8.
-The second playoff round (the Finals) shall be played in one day (and one venue) with the first team to win eight sets winning the Championship or awards.
-If there is a tie at seven sets apiece, four players will be selected from each team to play a Team 1001 leg (not a set; straight-in and double-out format) to establish a winner. - 9.
-Both team captains will submit the scoresheets to the Statistician to confirm the results.
-Both captains will retain a copy of the scoresheet in case of any disagreements. - 10.
-The Executive Board will determine the playoff format for each season depending on how many teams are in a division (whether it is an even or odd number of teams, the number of divisions, etc.), and the Playoffs section (pg.9) will be updated for transparency purposes.
-Playoff formats will be determined at the commencement of the regular season and may change if teams drop out or are added.
+Playoffs will be held at the end of the regular season, with the final team standings determining the playoff structure.
+The top four teams finishing in the regular season will play in the Walker Cup Bracket.
+The bottom four teams will play in the Conium Trophy Bracket.

+- 1. If teams are tied in the final regular season standings, the higher seed will be determined by: - a) Their record versus each other (if tied, see below) - b) Single sets won (if tied, see below) - c) Double sets won (if tied, see below) - d) Team sets won (if tied, see below) - e) Total Individual all-star points - 2.
+All players must play a minimum of 45 games to be eligible to play in the playoffs.
+Exceptions may be made under reasonable circumstances at the discretion of the Executive Board. - 3.
+Unlike the regular season, both teams are also required to diddle in the first leg of a set.
+The winner of the diddle will start the first leg, with the loser starting the second leg.
+The assigned home team will always diddle first (refer to the Diddling section; pg.2, rule 2). - 4.
+If a third leg is required, both teams must diddle to identify which team starts the first in the leg (refer to the Diddling section; pg.2, rule 1). - 5.
+The first playoff round, the Semi-Finals, will consist of all teams playing a two-week homeand-home series, with the first team winning 15 sets advancing to the finals.
+The team with the highest ranking during the regular season will host the match at their venue during the first week of the playoff round, with the other team's venue hosting the second half of the playoff round in the second week. - 6.
+The only exception to the above rule is if more than two teams that play out of the same venue win home advantage for the first week of a playoff round.
+If this occurs, the two teams from the venue who were seeded higher at the end of the regular season will play at home, with the other team(s) having to play away. - 7.
+If both teams are tied at 14 sets apiece after both weeks, four players will be selected from each team to play a Team 1001 leg (not a set; straight-in and double-out format) to establish a winner. - 8.
+Unlike the regular season, playoff sets must be played in sequence as listed on the scoresheets, with the first team to reach their 15 sets winning the match (no other sets need to be played after winning their playoff round). - 9.
+The second playoff round, the finals, will also consist of all teams playing a two-week home-and-home series, with the first team winning 15 sets becoming their respective finals' winner.
+All the rules mentioned above will apply to these two weeks as well. - 10.
+Both team captains will submit the scoresheets to the General Secretary to confirm the results.
+Both captains will retain a copy of the scoresheet in case of any disagreements.